Lumbar facet arthropathy causes lower back and leg pain on extension.

 Much of today's supermarket food has been denuded of its vitamins and minerals, and the phytochemicals that reduce inflammation and prevent cancer.

-Bernard Preston is firmly of the opinion that if you're eating crap food you can expect to have a lot of pain and be taking a bucketload of pills in the future.
+Bernard Preston is firmly of the opinion that if you're eating crap food you can expect to have a lot of pain and be taking a bucket load of pills in the future.
+A life without medication is not a pipedream; my wife and I are not high on opium; we take virtually no medication whatsoever.

 There's no better place than to start making this quick hummus recipe and enjoying it with a green salad most days.
-Use olive oil and lemon juice, not the inflammatory omega 6 oils that you'll find in the supermarket.
+Use olive oil and lemon juice; only the extra virgin has the capsaicin.
+Avoid the inflammatory omega 6 oils that you'll find in many health food stores; we get plenty of them; in fact, too much.

 Enjoying vegetables like winter squash which have more omega 3 than 6, making them part of an overall anti inflammatory diet, can only help.
 This butternut squash soup recipe is my favourite.